-In May 2021, Sweden implemented the APD's provision regarding safe countries of origin in its national legislation.
-The legislation process was initiated after the CJEU judgement A v Migrationsverket where the court stated that the Migration Agency cannot reject an application as manifestly unfounded with reference to COI stating that the asylum seeker is able to seek state protection, without implementing the provisions regarding safe countries of origin.
+In May 2021, Sweden implemented the Asylum Procedures Directive's provision regarding safe countries of origin in its national legislation.
+The legislation process was initiated after the CJEU judgement in $A \ v \ Migrations verket$, where the court stated that the Migration Agency cannot reject an application as manifestly unfounded with reference to country of origin information that evidences that the asylum seeker is able to seek state protection there, if the Member State in question has not adopted rules regarding the implementation of the concept of safe country of origin.